-“The horsemen will be coming this way,“ says the old man, the lantern in his hand shaking in the light breeze.
+“The Khan’s horsemen may come this way,“ says the old man, the lantern in his hand shaking in the light breeze.
 He continues as if talking quietly to himself, “My sons are in Blue Lake City.
 I must stay here.
 We can burn the thatch before the horseman arrive.
 We have somewhere to hide, even the pigs.
 But not my horse.“

 The farmer looks at the boys, long and steady; so long that Dragonfly wonders if he has heard the question, or if his head has been emptied by panic.

 “You can take the horse to my eldest son.
 He is known as the Butcher King.
 He sells meat in the market by the lake.
 Everyone knows him.”

 “But we don’t know how to ride a horse,” mumbles Sniffer.

 “Yes, we do.“ Dragonfly is breathless at the idea of not having to walk for another three days under the hot sun.
 Sniffer coughs and sniffs.
 Dragonfly adds, “Not well, but well enough.”